rthamman/tensor-world-2019/README.md

 1. Go to https://dashboard.eventengine.run

-2. Enter the hash provided by the workshop administrator, and click on Proceed
+2. Enter the hash provided by the workshop administrator and click on Proceed

 3. Click on AWS Console